nvkelso/thematic-carto-tools/README.md

 # About

-OGR based Python tools for querrying a data source (SHP, etc) and drawing thematic cartographic representations.
+CSV, SHP, and OGR based Python tools for querrying a data source and drawing thematic cartographic representations.

 By Nathaniel Vaughn Kelso at Stamen.